josefzachar/cube-test/README.md

 - Sand normally follows cellular automata rules
 - When sand is hit by the ball with enough force, it temporarily becomes physics-based
 - Flying sand eventually settles back into cellular automata behavior

+## Performance Optimizations

+The game includes several optimizations to handle large numbers of sand cells efficiently:

+### Cluster-Based Updates
+- The level is divided into clusters (8x8 cells by default)
+- Only active clusters are updated every frame
+- Inactive clusters are updated less frequently (staggered updates)
+- Clusters are marked as active when:
+  - They are near the ball
+  - They contain cells that changed recently
+  - They are below clusters with active cells (for falling sand)

+### Selective Cell Updates
+- Only cells that need updating are processed
+- Cells track whether they've changed and mark themselves as active
+- Empty and stone cells are skipped entirely during updates
+- Visual sand particles are always updated for smooth animation

+### Debug Visualization
+- Toggle debug mode (D key) to see performance metrics:
+  - FPS counter
+  - Cell counts by type
+  - Active cluster count and visualization
+  - Active cells count
+  - Ball physics information

 ## Code Structure